So, When it comes to building a business online, I think it’s fair to say that Selling isn’t something that comes naturally to most.

 At the time you could only get this directly from the Authors widow but it’s since been listed on Amazon.

-Well it was written well before the Internet was even a thing and it totally blows past all the fluff and the BS that’s so prevalent online and breaks down what actually makes people buy stuff.
+Well it’s certainly not the only book on sales out there, and it was written well before the Internet was even a thing, but because of that, it totally blows past all the fluff and the shouty BS that’s so prevalent online and breaks down what actually makes people buy stuff.

-What makes people tick and how to actually get them to want what you have to offer.
+It helped me to understand what makes people tick and how to actually get them to buy what you have to offer… if they were ever in the market for it in the first place.

-Not only that but as I look around the Internet, I see that ANYONE being successful is pretty much following a version of what’s laid out inside the book.
+Not only that but as I look around the Internet, I see that just about ANYONE being successful is pretty much following a version of what’s laid out inside this book.

-Now this book is around 120 pages long so I can’t possibly go into everything here, and I wouldn’t out of respect for the author but I’ll break down a few ways you can use the sales principles to make sales leveraging the power of Facebook groups.
+Now Harry’s book is around 120 pages long so I can’t possibly go into everything here, and I wouldn’t out of respect for the author but I’ll break down a few ways you can use the sales principles to make sales while leveraging the power of Facebook groups.

 Otherwise – no sale!